Ontology Reasoning with Deep Neural Networks: The Recursive Reasoning Network (RRN)

 \subsection{Formal Definition of the Model}

-As suggested already, the purpose of the RRN model is to solve the logical entailment problem defined above, and to that end, we train an RRN to reason relative to a fixed ontology.
-More formally, suppose that $\RRN{\Ontology}$ is a model that has been trained to reason with ontology $\Ontology$, and $\Facts$, like before, denotes a set of facts.
+The purpose of the RRN model is to solve the logical entailment problem defined above, and to that end, we train an RRN to reason relative to a fixed ontology.
+More formally, suppose that $\RRN{\Ontology}$ is a model that has been trained to reason with the ontology $\Ontology$, and~$\Facts$, like before, denotes a finite set of facts.
 Furthermore, let the triple $T = \Triple{s}{P}{o}$ be an arbitrary query whose entailment is to be checked.
-Then the network $\RRN{\Ontology}$ defines a function such that
+Then, the network $\RRN{\Ontology}$ defines a function such~that

 There are a few important aspects to notice about Equation \ref{eq:rrn}.
 First and foremost, $\Facts$ may be any set of facts that use the same vocabulary as $\Ontology$, and does \emph{not} have to be the one that has been used to train $\RRN{\Ontology}$.
 Similarly, $T$ may be an arbitrary triple, once again, sharing the same vocabulary, and does \emph{not} have to appear in the training data---neither as fact nor as inference.
 This means that $\RRN{\Ontology}$ actually performs ontology reasoning, and does not just \MyQuote{memorize} the ontological knowledge base(s) that it has been trained on.
 The probability on the right-hand side of Equation \ref{eq:rrn} is used to express the model's belief in whether the queried triple is true based on the ontological knowledge base that is formed implicitly by the ontology that the model was trained on together with the provided set of facts, that is, $\langle \Ontology , \Facts \rangle$.
 Interpreting the model's output as a probability allows for training it via a cross-entropy error term, but during evaluation, we predict queries to be true as soon as the model provides a probability of at least 50\%.
 Note that we deliberately chose the wording \MyQuote{$T$ is true}, rather than $\Ontology \cup \Facts \, \Entails \, T$, as an RRN provides a prediction even if $T$ is neither provably entailed nor refutable based on $\langle \Ontology , \Facts \rangle$.